4di03/CompVisionProjects/recognition_dnn/README.md

 # Task 4
+# runs hyperparameter tuning using a json input file to find the model that performs the best in terms of performance with the least samples seen (on test data)
+# runs on the MNIST digit dataset
+python find_best_model.py <parameters_json_file> <output_file_path>

 ```

 For task 3, I've included a folder `handwritten_greek.zip` which
 I used as the `test_data_directory` when evaluating my transfer learning model.

+For task 4, the parameter's I used for the randomized grid search
+in my experiment are given in `training_parameters.json`.
+This file
+can be used as the {parameters_json_file} argument for `find_best_model.py`

 ### Demo